hCMEC/D3 Culturing Protocol

 - Roll a Kimwipe and generously wet with DI water, spray with ethanol to sterilize or use sterile water, and place around the device(s) inside the petri dish for humidity control.
 If you spray with EtOH, be sure to let EtOH evaporate before adding cells.

 - Add 100 μL of ~25 µg/cm^2 collagen type 1/5 µg/cm^2 fibronectin to top well.
 Please refer to ALine Modular Device Geometry for surface area.
-Be careful to avoid bubble formation.
+Be careful to avoid bubble formation over the trench for trench-up devices.
 Collagen/Fibronectin Addition

 - Let the collagen type 1/fibronectin adhere to the membrane for 1 hr in incubator.